 Section 741(8) defines a "settlement payment" to mean "a preliminary settlement payment, a partial settlement payment, an interim settlement payment, a settlement payment on account, a final settlement payment, or any other similar payment commonly used in the securities trade."
 11 U.S.C. § 741(8).
 "The definition in section 741(8), while somewhat circular, is 'extremely broad' in that it clearly includes anything which may be considered a settlement payment."
-Kaiser Steel Corp. v.
-Charles Schwab & Co., 913 F.2d 846, 848 (10th Cir.
-1990) (citations omitted).^{17/} "Generally, a settlement is 'the completion of a securities transaction."
+Kaiser Steel Corp., 913 F.2d at 848 (citations omitted). ^{18/} "Generally, a settlement is 'the completion of a securities transaction."
 In re Comark, 971 F.2d 322, 325 (9th Cir.
 1992) (citation omitted).
 The payments made pursuant to an OTC equity derivatives contract are easily encompassed by this definition.
 There is no meaningful distinction to be drawn between a payment in a more traditional (for lack of a better term) securities account and a payment under an equity derivatives contract.
 "Such an interpretation is consistent with the legislative intent behind § 546 to protect the nation's financial markets from the instability caused by the reversal of settled securities transactions."
 Kaiser Steel Corp., 913 F.2d at 848 (internal quotation marks and citation omitted).
-Indeed, the likelihood of a "ripple effect" of insolvencies is significantly magnified in the OTC equity derivatives context, if only by the sheer volume of equity shares that are potentially affected by such transactions.^{18/}
+Indeed, the likelihood of a "ripple effect" of